wariroja/earth-tones/README.md

 - **Database**:
   - LangChain
   - PlanetScale

+## Next steps:

+- Integrate analyzed data with sound generation API and enable user to add to save to their spotify playlist

 Thank you for joining us on this journey to harness the power of AI for good and make a positive impact on the community through music therapy.
 Together, we can create a harmonious and uplifting experience for all users.
 Happy hacking! 🎵🌍 #EarthTonesHackathon